 }

-With this pattern, you can keep @SQLDelete on the entity while running soft deletes with deleter information through a service — a two-tier setup.
-For how to assemble AuditorAware and its relationship with @LastModifiedBy, see How to Automatically Manage Created and Modified Dates with Spring Data JPA Auditing.
+With this pattern, you can use a two-tier approach: keep @SQLDelete on the entity, while executing logical deletion with the deleter via a service.
+For how to build AuditorAware and its relationship with @LastModifiedBy, refer to How to automatically manage created and modified dates with Spring Data JPA Auditing.

-Since soft delete isn’t “it disappears when called” but rather “it gets hidden when called,” it’s worth verifying the behavior works as intended in tests. @DataJpaTest wraps each test in a transaction and rolls back at the end, so you can write tests without worrying about data contamination between them.
-Clearing the first-level cache with em.flush() and em.clear() before verifying lets you check behavior at the actual SQL level.
+Logical deletion has the behavior of “hiding when called” rather than “deleting when called,” so it’s worth confirming with tests whether it works as intended. @DataJpaTest wraps each test in a transaction and rolls back at the end, so you can write without worrying about data contamination between tests.
+By clearing the first-level cache with em.flush() and em.clear() before verification, you can confirm behavior at the actual SQL level.
+If you want to apply validation to the related email field, also refer to How to simply implement validation with Spring Boot @Valid annotation, and if you want to separate rules for registration/update, Group-based validation with Spring Boot @Validated annotation.

 @DataJpaTest